slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'The foundation of maturity: Just because it’s not your fault doesn’t mean it’s not your responsibility.' -- Kevin Kelly*

+> *'You are only as young as the last time you changed your mind.' -- Kevin Kelly*

 Create more, consume less.

 > *'Loneliness really haunts me.
 That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
 They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older.' -- John Cassavetes*